How To Draw A Star In Java

 $black = imagecolorallocate ( $img , 0 , 0 , 0 ); imagefill ( $img , 0 , 0 , $white );

-$drawCircles ) {
+if ( $drawCircles ) {

 imagearc ( $img , $centre , $centre , 2 * $innerRadius , two * $innerRadius , 0 , 0 , $red );